 The Executive Director is the Chief Staff Officer of Tau Epsilon Phi Fraternity, Inc. He is responsible for overseeing the success of the daily operations of the fraternity and implementing the strategic vision of the Grand Council.
+He works with campus and university officials regarding complaints and active issues affecting any chapter or provisional chapter.
 He reports directly to the International Consul.